 Mountain Mania Cycles Ricochet Downhill Race

-With last years Ricochet Downhill Race breaking all records by being one of the wettest and muddiest races in the 20 year history of Mountain Bike Racing on Aston Hill here at Firecrest MTB we have everything crossed that the weather is a little bit kinder this year.
+With last years Ricochet Downhill Race breaking all records by being one of the wettest and muddiest races in the 20 year history of Mountain Bike Racing on Aston Hill here at Firecrest MTB and the Race on Ricochet planned for March cancelled we have everything crossed that the weather is a little bit kinder this time.

 We’ve been working hard to make the 2018 race another one to remember with some great Sponsors onboard to support the racing and some tweaks to Ricochet to keep the racing fast and flowing.
 Here’s everything you need to know if you’re coming along to watch the racing!

 8.15am to 10.00am – Registration Open